SachinVin/decaf-emu/README.md

 On Linux, a "Bus error" crash usually indicates an out-of-space error in the temporary directory.
 Set the `TMPDIR` environment variable to a directory on a filesystem with at least 2GB free.

-Additionally there is an SDL command line application which can be used by `./decaf-sdl play <path to game>`
+Additionally there is an SDL command line application which can be used by `./decaf-sdl play <path to game>`.